 What is it about Croatia?
 Why are so many people choosing to visit this country?
 Arriving by air, sea and across the borders of Europe…many of them on their way to the Dalmatian islands, some embarking on yachts and cruises, others making their way to their holiday destinations, while a record number are also choosing to spend time in this city of Split, always buzzing with the sound of summer, or during the cooler months of winter, with festivals and entertainment of all descriptions, from Classical to Rock, not forgetting our wonderful Klapa Groups (A Cappella) that our visitors love, even if they can’t understand the words!
 They love it all!

-During this year of 2019, between January and mid October just over 20 million visitors arrived in Croatia.
-Many from neighbouring European countries poured in across the northern borders, others arrived my boat and ferry, while many more travelled from afar, predominently from USA, Asia, Australia, South Africa, Canada and New Zealand.
+During the year of 2019, between January and mid-October just over 20 million visitors arrived in Croatia.
+Many from neighbouring European countries poured in across the northern borders, others arrived my boat and ferry, while many more travelled from afar, predominantly from USA, Asia, Australia, South Africa, Canada and New Zealand.
 The word is spreading about one of the hottest holiday destinations!

 The diversity within this small country is astounding!
 A land of 1000 islands, her magical nature and rich heritage have been ecologically well preserved.
-From the wondrous city of Dubrovnik in the south of the stunning Adriatic coastline and it’s Mediterranean climate, to the Istrian peninsula near the Italian border in the north, and Central Continental Croatia around Zagreb, land of baroque architecure, magical castles, rich culture, art and history, to the fertile lands of Slavonija in the east where tradition, folklore, and warm hospitality abound.
+From the wondrous city of Dubrovnik in the south of the stunning Adriatic coastline and it’s a Mediterranean climate, to the Istrian peninsula near the Slovenian and Italian borders in the north, and Central Continental Croatia around Zagreb, land of baroque architecture, magical castles, rich culture, art and history, to the fertile lands of Slavonija in the east where tradition, folklore, and warm hospitality abound.